Angles6230/Certification-Notes/CCNA Study.md

 		Flexibility
 		Security
-PCs are oblivious to VLANs they only see ethernet Trunks
+PCs are oblivious to VLANs they only see ethernet
+VLAN database (vlan.dat) is saved in Flash or NVRAM Trunks
 	Special type of link between 2 switches to communicate VLAN information between them ISL - interswitch link